About NorthLink WA

 Contractors are required to use the quietest machinery and work methods, and undertake regular servicing of machinery to avoid unnecessary noise.
 In addition, noise monitoring is in place during night works and the construction teams are notified immediately in the case of exceeding the prescribed limits.

-You are encouraged to sign up for updates by emailing email@example.com or call the Customer Information Centre on 138 138 if you have any concerns.
+Sign up for updates by emailing firstname.lastname@example.org or call our Customer Information Centre on 138 138 if you have any concerns.

 Where will noise walls be built?